 After the winter the top crust of the soil needs to be broken up to allow air and water to penetrate it easily again.

-You can easily loosen up and aerate the compacted earth with the three sharp, hardened blades - by pulling instead of hoeing.
+You can easily loosen up and aerate the compacted earth with the three sharp, hardened blades.
 Then simply turn it over for weeding.

 multi-change® Grubber (BAM)

-Use the grubber to break up stony soil by hand in a way that is gentle to the roots.
+Use the grubber to break up stony soil with ease.

 Only finely tilled earth provides optimal conditions.
 The loose layer retains moisture in the soil and allows the fine roots of seedlings and young plants to gain a hold.

-The bow rake can be used for both functions when tilling: first loosen it up with the steel tines, then turn it over and smooth down the soil with the bow.
+The bow rake can be used for two functions when tilling: first loosen the soil with the steel tines, then turn it over and smooth down the soil with the bow.

 multi-change® Soil Miller (DAS)